 Overview

-Wysa is an AI Therapist that offers chatbot support, wellness professionals at an additional cost, journaling, meditations, and coping skills.
+Wysa is an AI mental health app that offers chatbot support, journaling, meditations, and coping skills, plus access to mental health coaching for an extra cost.
 Wysa users will benefit from its linkage to crisis lines if needed, as well as a built-in safety planning feature for users in need.
-Wysa advises its limitations and prompts users in immediate crisis to engage with a crisis line or other professional support in their area.
+Wysa is clear about its limitations and prompts users in immediate crisis to engage with a crisis line or other professional support in their area.

 Wysa provides its services to adolescents and adults aged 13 and older, discouraging anyone younger due to its limitations and level of appropriateness.
 The app keeps logs of your data for you to easily review your progress and the app will periodically provide a mental health assessment, based on empirically supported questions, to also assess your progress.